 • Due date of your return.
 Returns are due by the 15th day of the month following the due date of your federal corporation return.
 When the 15th falls on a Saturday, Sunday, or legal holiday, the due date is the next business day.
-See "What's new" for more information.

 - Extensions.
 See the instructions for the extension checkbox below.
-When you file, include the extension as the final page of your return. - Estimated payments and prepayments.
-Identify all estimated payments claimed by completing Schedule ES on your return.
+When you file, include the extension as the final page of your return. - Payments. - Estimated payments and prepayments.
+Identify all estimated payments claimed by completing Schedule ES on page 3 of your return.
 List all payments that were submitted prior to filing your return.
 Include the corporation name and Federal employer identification number (FEIN) if a payment was made by an affiliate of the filing corporation. - Online payments.
 You may pay online for any return at www.oregon.gov/dor. - Making electronic payments with your e-filed return.
 We accept electronic payments when e-filing your original return. - Making check or money order payments with your paper return.
 Make your check or money order payable to Oregon Department of Revenue.
-Write the following on your check or money order: - -FEIN. - -Tax year 2016. - -Daytime phone.

-To speed processing:

-- -Use Form OR-20-V payment voucher. - -Don't staple payment to the return or voucher. - -Don't send cash or postdated checks. - -Don't use red or purple or any gel ink. - Sending check or money order payments separate from filing your return.
-Follow the instructions above, except don't include with your return. - Assembling and submitting your return.
+Write the following on your check or money order: - -FEIN. - -Tax year 2017. - -Daytime phone. - To speed processing: - -Use Form OR-20-V payment voucher. - -Don't staple payment to the return or voucher. - -Don't send cash or postdated checks. - -Don't use red or purple or any gel ink. - Sending check or money order payments separate from your return.
+Follow the instructions above, except don't include with your return.
+Mail separate payments with Form OR-20-V to: Oregon Department of Revenue, PO Box 14780, Salem, Oregon 97309-0469.
+Don't use this address for filing your return. - Assembling and submitting your return.
 Submit your Oregon return forms in the following order: - 1.
 Form OR-20, Oregon Corporation Excise Tax Return; - 2.
 Schedule OR-AP, Apportionment of Income for Corporations and Partnerships; - 3.
 Schedule OR-AF, Schedule of Affiliates; - 4.
 Schedule OR-ASC-CORP, Oregon Adjustments; - 5.
 Form OR-37, Underpayment of Corporation Estimated Tax; - 6.
 Form OR-DRD, Dividends-Received Deduction; - 7.
 Form OR-24, Like-Kind Exchanges/Involuntary Conversions; - 8.
-Schedule OR-FCG-20, Farm Liquidation Long-Term Capital Gain Tax Adjustment; - Other Oregon statements; - 10.
-Oregon credit forms including notice of credit transfers and certifications; - 11.
+Schedule OR-FCG-20, Farm Liquidation Long-Term Capital Gain Tax Adjustment; - 9.
+Other Oregon statements; - 10.
+Oregon credit forms including notice of credit transfers: - 11.
 Copy of federal tax return and schedules; and - 12.
 Form 7004, Federal extension.